wwarthen/RomWBW/Source/Doc/UserGuide.md

 Once the system has booted, the LEDs are used to indicate disk device activity.
 Each LED numbered 7-0 represents disk units 7-0.
-As each disk device performs I/O, the LED will light.
+As each disk device performs I/O, the LED will light while the disk is active.
+This is only possible for the first 8 disk units.

 The second row of the front panel is composed of switches that allow you to control a few aspects of the system startup.